sfschen/velocileptors/LPT/README.md

 (3) fourier_streaming_model_fftw.py: this computes redshift-space
 power spectra using the Fourier streaming model.

+(4) lpt_rsd_fftw.py: this computes the power spectrum in redshift space via direct Lagrangian expansion.

-All the models use velocity spectra from velocity_moments_fftw.py, which itself inherits the real-space power spectrum module cleft_fftw.py.
+All the models except (4) use velocity spectra from velocity_moments_fftw.py, which itself inherits the real-space power spectrum module cleft_fftw.py.
+The model in (4) is described in arXiv:XXXX.